Chapter 10. Peace pipes

 Now, Master, let your servant go in peace.

 For you have fulfilled your promise according to your word.
-For mine eyes have seen the salvation,

 which you have prepared in the sight of the nations.